Tom Watkins (music manager): Early career

 When the British record label ZTT became clients in 1983, XL designed record sleeves for Art of Noise and for "Relax", the 1983 debut single of Frankie Goes to Hollywood.
-XL designed many of the Frankie Goes to Hollywood ads, promo posters and graphics including the record sleeves for their next three singles "Two Tribes", "The Power of Love" (both 1984) and "Welcome to the Pleasuredome" (1985).
-In 1984, XL designed the sleeve for their debut album Welcome to the Pleasuredome.
+XL designed many of the Frankie Goes to Hollywood ads, promo posters, and graphics, including the record sleeves for their next three singles, "Two Tribes", "The Power of Love" (both 1984), and "Welcome to the Pleasuredome" (1985).
+In 1984 XL designed the sleeve for their debut album Welcome to the Pleasuredome.

-In 1983, Trevor Horn and Jill Sinclair of ZTT Records commissioned Watkins to design the interior of their new recording studios, Sarm West Studios in Notting Hill.
+In 1983 Trevor Horn and Jill Sinclair of ZTT Records commissioned Watkins to design the interior of their new recording studios, Sarm West Studios, in Notting Hill.

-The XL Design agency was responsible for creating iconic logos, music advertising graphics and record sleeve art of the 1980s including those of Frankie Goes to Hollywood, OMD, Art of Noise, Wham!, Kim Wilde, Nik Kershaw, Duran Duran and the Pet Shop Boys.
+The XL Design agency was responsible for creating iconic logos, music advertising graphics, and record sleeve art of the 1980s for the aforementioned bands along with OMD, Kim Wilde, Nik Kershaw, Duran Duran, and the Pet Shop Boys.

 Music management

-In 1984, Watkins moved his XL Design agency to larger offices in Poland Street, Soho and set up a new company, Massive Management, developing a parallel career in music management.
+In 1984 Watkins moved his XL Design agency to larger offices in Poland Street, Soho, and set up a new company, Massive Management, developing a parallel career in music management.
 Mark Farrow joined Watkins' XL Design agency in 1985.
 Watkins felt the minimal aesthetics of his designs would be perfect for the Pet Shop Boys.
-In 1986, Watkins, Farrow and business partner Mick Newton set up a new design agency, Three Associates.
-The Three Associates agency were responsible for creating record sleeve art throughout the late 1980s and early 1990s for artists including Pet Shop Boys, Bros, Liza Minnelli and Kim Wilde.
+In 1986 Watkins, Farrow, and business partner Mick Newton set up a new design agency, Three Associates.
+The Three Associates agency were responsible for creating record sleeve art throughout the late 1980s and early 1990s for artists like Pet Shop Boys, Bros, Liza Minnelli, and Kim Wilde.

-Watkins went on to manage Pet Shop Boys (1984 to 1989), Bros (1986 to 1990), East 17 (1992 to 1997), Electribe 101 (1989 to 1990), Faith Hope & Charity (1990), 2wo Third3 (1994 to 1995) and Deuce (1994 to 1996).
+Watkins went on to manage Pet Shop Boys (1984 to 1989), Bros (1986 to 1990), East 17 (1992 to 1997), Electribe 101 (1989 to 1990), Faith Hope & Charity (1990), 2wo Third3 (1994 to 1995), and Deuce (1994 to 1996).

 Watkins was also a songwriter and music producer.
-In collaboration with Nicky Graham, Watkins wrote all the tracks on the debut Bros album Push including the hit singles from the album; "When Will I Be Famous", "Drop the Boy" and "I Owe You Nothing" which reached number one on the UK Singles Chart in June 1988.
+In collaboration with Nicky Graham, Watkins wrote all the tracks on the debut Bros album Push, including the hit singles, "When Will I Be Famous", "Drop the Boy", and "I Owe You Nothing", which reached number one on the UK Singles Chart in June 1988.

-In 1999, Channel 4 produced Mr Rock & Roll, a four-part documentary series "looking at the lives and the careers of the most powerful, most outrageous and most astute managers in the history of Rock and Roll".
-The series featured the stories of Tom Watkins, Colonel Tom Parker, Don Arden and Peter Grant.
+In 1999 Channel 4 produced Mr Rock & Roll, a four-part documentary series "looking at the lives and the careers of the most powerful, most outrageous, and most astute managers in the history of Rock and Roll".
+The series featured the stories of Tom Watkins, Colonel Tom Parker, Don Arden, and Peter Grant.